almads/projects/README.md

 **Overview:**
 The "Call to Order" project is focused on extending an ArrayList-like class to support sorting, specifically tailored for managing Bowdoin College student directory information.
 The project aims to provide hands-on experience with inheritance, interfaces, String methods, comparators, and generics, along with exploring the implementation of inner classes.

-**Learning Goals:**
-- Extend an ArrayList-like class to support sorting
-- Gain experience with inheritance, interfaces, String methods, comparators, and generics
-- Explore the implementation of inner classes

 **Specifications:**
 The project involves creating three classes:
 1. **SortableArrayList:** A class supporting sorting, extending from a SimpleArrayList class, provided but not to be modified.